unironically/scopegraph-rags/lm_language_1/README.md

 - After compiling the example program with silver, the following files will also be produced:
   - `out/SilverEquations.md`
   - `out/StatixConstraints.md`
+- Note that, when the bindings are being printed, each identifier is given in the form `id_line:column`.

 ### Directories of interest:
 - `statix-spec/`: here lives the Statix specification for language 1.